HiImLawtSimp1e/InternshipProduct/README.md

 # Internship Product

-This is my internship product
+This is my internship project
+You have already installed .NET 6.0 to run this project

 ## 🚀 Quick start